-- a.
-Ambulance services that meet the following criteria are excluded: - 1.
-That do not meet coverage guidelines as outlined under Ambulance Services in Covered Services; or - 2.
+- 1. That do not meet coverage guidelines as outlined under Ambulance Services in Covered Services; or - 2.
 That are not Medically Necessary and reasonable; or - 3.
 Transport to a more distant Hospital solely for the member's convenience, regardless of the reason, or to allow the Member to use the services of a specific Physician or Specialist.
 BlueCross will pay the base rate and mileage for a Medically Necessary ambulance transport to the nearest medically appropriate facility.
-If the transport is to a facility that is not the nearest medically appropriate facility, the member is responsible for additional cost incurred to go to the Member's preferred facility; or - 4.
-If the member is medically stable and the situation does not involve an Emergency; or
+If the transport is to a facility that is not the nearest medically appropriate facility, the member is responsible for additional cost incurred to go to the Member's preferred facility; or